gasparmoranavarro/topodelprop2/README.md

-TopoDelProp system description

-TopoDelProp is a tool for managing geographic data and metadata of topographic delimitations
+TopoDelProp is a tool for managing geographic data and metadata of property demarcations

 The system maintains five layers of spatial data:

-	Parcels: MultiPolygon layer with perimeters defining property
+	Land registry units: MultiPolygon layer with perimeters defining properties
-	Boundaries: LineString layer with independent parcel boundaries Boundary images: Point-type layer with the images of the singular points of each boundary Interior Elements: MultiPolygon layer with relevant items within the property, such as buildings, swimming pools, ...
+	Boundaries: LineString layer with independent property boundaries Boundary images: Point layer with the images of the singular points of each boundary Interior Elements: MultiPolygon layer with relevant items within the property, such as buildings, swimming pools, ...
-	Easements: MultiPolygon layer with easements having the farm, such as passing, views, ...
+	Easements: MultiPolygon layer with easements having the property, such as passing, views, ...

 The database has some automatic procedures that prevent entering topologically wrong geometries, as boundaries, easements or interior elements outside the perimeter of the parcel, or boundary images outside the boundary to which they belong.

-For a detailed explanation visit http://riunet.upv.es/handle/10251/321/browse?authority=27239&type=author
+For a detailed explanation visit http://riunet.upv.es/handle/10251/321/browse?authority=27239&type=author Visit the geoportal http://upvusig.car.upv.es/geodelprop/, and click in any element.

 The sistem uses: Qgis 2.x., PostgreSQL and PostGIS, and Python 2.7

 Folder content description:

 * databaseSqlCode
 Sql code to create new databases in other SRCs diferent of Spain.
 It creates tables, relations, field indexes, PL/PGsql and trigger functions.
 TopoDelProp plugin does not work with a database.
 Create a database with this code is a very complicate process.
 I am working to improve this.
 I can create your database and send you a database backup, ready for restore in PostGis.
 If you are interested in this please contact me (gaspar.mora.navarro@gmail.com).

 * pyUPVBibQgis218Plugin
 Plugin to facilitate the PostgreSQL operations.
 Necessary to install it in order TopoDelProp plugin works.
 It contains classes and methods to connect, insert, delete and update operations.
 There is an HTML to show the classes documentation.